Skip to main content

 Usage Details

-The library is still in its experimental stage.
+The library has matured substantially since the early release in 2022, but it is still under development.
 As such, the user will have to provide the data in a certain format as the library is working with a fixed structure and wont fix or tolerate any deviation from the expected format.

 Dataset shape and format Example